leongjs98/portfolio_blog/README.md

 # Personal Blog & Portfolio

-This a personal blog and portfolio built with [Hugo framework](https://gohugo.io/) and the [Blowfish theme](https://blowfish.page/).
+This is my personal blog and portfolio website.
+Visit the website on [https://leongjs.xyz](https://leongjs.xyz/)

+It's built with [Hugo framework](https://gohugo.io/) with the [Blowfish theme](https://blowfish.page/).

 ## Setup